Countess of Wessex Honors Police, Military During Royal Visit to Canada

 On Sunday there will be a parade in honor of the Countess in Edmonton.
 The parade will feature the Loyal Regiment Edmonton Band.
 The Countess will meet with the South Alberta Light Horse Regiment, of which she is colonel-in-chief.
 Sophie has served in this role since 2006, which was the last time that she met with the soldiers.
 She will then head to a church service at the Holy Trinity Anglican Church, according to the Edmonton Journal.

-For more information about the Earl and Countess of Wessex, please visit the forumFiled under British Royals
+For more information about the Earl and Countess of Wessex, please visit the forumFiled under The United Kingdom

-Tagged Anniversary, British Commonwealth, Canada, Military, Official Visit, Patronage, The Countess of Wessex.
+Tagged Anniversary, Canada, Colonelcy, Military, Official Visit, The Countess of Wessex.